 It is hard to compare costs from country to country.
 On-the-ground infrastructure for guiding and transportation differ, hotels are valued differently in each country, and the cost of raw materials varies hugely – as do local taxes and regulations.

-Your consultant can guide you on the best times of year to travel and give you an idea, at least, of how price is likely to differ between destinations.
+Your consultant can guide you on the best times of year to travel and give you an idea, at least, of how prices differ between destinations.
 If you'd like to compare options across the region before making a decision on a destination, please do get in touch.
 We're here to plan with you.
 It's your adventure.

 Do I get a price breakdown of the holiday?

 If you want us to explain the general breakdown of costs, we're always more than happy to do so, and we'll let you know how much you'll save or increase costs with different accommodation, experience and transportation options.

 However, we don't break our prices down to the minute level, as behind the package price is a complicated web of exchange rates, taxes, and micro costs such as guiding fees, entrances, mileage calculations and bonding.